qdo-se/docker/docker.md

   - `docker network create my_app_net`
   - `docker container run -d --network-alias search --network my_app_net elasticsearch:2`
   - `docker container run -d --network-alias search --network my_app_net elasticsearch:2`

-- Use `run --rm` to remove container immediately after it exits

-  - `docker container run --rm --network my_app_net centos curl -s search:9200`
+  - `docker container run --rm --network my_app_net centos curl -s search:9200`: note same network, call to DNS name

 - `--net` and `--network` both work

 - `--net-alias` and `--network-alias` both work

+- `--hostname`: change hostname inside container.
+It does not change DNS outside of docker, nor does it change the networking isolation, so it will not allow others to connect to the container with that name.

 ### Port